 The US doesn’t invest in mass organized political education for its citizens and beyond that, it has systematically underfunded and underdeveloped it’s public educational system.
 This means that when laws, measures, executive orders are passed that provide protected status to trans folks, for example, they are extremely nebulous in nature, often only address small symptoms and not root causes, and beyond that are subject to being quickly overturned with a mood swing, new people in power, or ballot measures voted on by a still mostly reactionary populace.
-(The entire concept of people in the United States voting on basic human rights for subsections of the population is BANANAS to me.)

 The reason this keeps happening is that the overall consciousness of US society hasn’t been changed or raised.
 So edicts come down from the top saying, “ok trans people are people who are protected now” but no systematic, mass work is done at the grassroots to help folks understand why that protection is necessary or to educate them about the origins and consequences of their biases.
 Like that political education work is happening in pockets – and most often led by queer and trans folks themselves who are forced to undertake the work of justifying their existence as a means of survival – but it’s nowhere near nationwide or mass-based and reactionary views about gender identity (among many, many, many other things) still vastly outweigh progressive ones.